syself/cluster-api-provider-hetzner/docs/topics/quickstart.md

 ### Understanding ClusterAPI and Clusterctl

-It is essential to understand ClusterAPI before getting started with the cluster creation on Hetzner infrastructure.
+Cluster API Provider Hetzner uses Cluster API to create clusters in provider Hetzner.
+So, it is essential to understand ClusterAPI before getting started with the cluster creation on Hetzner infrastructure.
 It is a subproject of Kubernetes focused on providing declarative APIs and tooling to simplify provisioning, upgrading, and operating multiple Kubernetes clusters.
 Know more about ClusterAPI from its [official documentation](https://cluster-api.sigs.k8s.io/introduction).

 ### Preparing Hetzner